joeyRBH/ClinicalCanvasEHR/FIXES_COMPLETED.md

 - All fixes work in both **demo mode** and **database mode**
 - Demo mode uses in-memory storage (will reset on server restart)
-- Database mode uses PostgreSQL with proper JOINs for client names
+- Database mode uses Backblaze B2 with proper JOINs for client names
 - All changes maintain backward compatibility
 - No breaking changes to existing functionality